AbirChoudhury-26/Live-Chat-Appliaction/README.md

 # Images of the above process when executed

-1. Visiting the Home Page by Starting the Project having beautiful Background
+1. Visiting the **Home Page**** by Starting the Project having beautiful Background

 ![Home Page](Screenshots/Home%20Page%20Live%20Chat.PNG)

-2. Enter the Room Number with which you want to join the Room & share Meeting Id
+2. Enter the **Room Number** with which you want to join the Room & share Meeting Id

 **Note: This Meeting Id should be the same while Sgaring with your friend & Colleagues to be in Same room.**

 ![Room Number](Screenshots/Room%20Code.PNG)

-3. On Room Enter ,you will come to Page landing with your Audio & Video to be Default Start.You can Join with Any Name & share it.
+3. On Room Enter ,you will come to **Page landing with your Audio & Video** to be Default Start.You can Join with Any Name & share it.

  ![Alt text](Screenshots/Room%20Enter.PNG)

- 4. Once you Enter the room , yuo are Ready to Enjoy the Live Chat Platform.You can Chat,talk and even have face to face Communication.
+ 4. Once you Enter the room , you are Ready to Enjoy the **Live Chat Platform.**You can Chat,talk and even have face to face Communication.

 ![Alt text](Screenshots/Room-View.PNG)